 The Timed Reading ESL Activity is a great way to help students recall information from a text.
 You can do it with articles in textbooks, magazines, newspapers or anything else of interest.
 Find appropriate textual materials from the web.Adults

-Timed Reading Activity Preparation:
+Timed Reading ESL Activity Preparation:

-Timed Reading Activity Guidelines:
+Timed Reading ESL Activity Guidelines:

 Remember to tell them the aims of the timed reading activity.
 The goal is to have them read sections of the text and practice recalling information without looking back at the text after they have read it.

 Follow-Up ESL Activities:

 You could also try the Pass the Marker Game to get students out of their seats to review the vocabulary from the text.